RedHatNordicsSA/ansible-builder-demo/README.md

 A short and simple demo of how to build an Ansible Execution Environment and execute playbooks in it.

 ### Setup: (Tested with Fedora 34, RHEL 8 and MacOS Big Sur)
 For MacOS, I've used Podman client with a Fedora machine as host.
-How to setup client this is described here: https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md (Remember to configure the setup with a ed25519 ssh key, default rsa in MacOS will fail to authenticate)
+How to setup client is described here: https://github.com/containers/podman/blob/main/docs/tutorials/mac_win_client.md (Remember to configure the setup with a ed25519 ssh key, default rsa in MacOS will fail to authenticate)